jedinym/sqc-text/main.typ

 The `pdm.lock` file is created by _PDM_ and contains exact versions of packages required to run SQC.
-The advantage of using a lockfile is that during the Docker image building process, dependencies are not resolved again, but extracted from the lockfile, which guarantees the reproducibility of all builds.
+The advantage of using a lockfile is that during the Docker image-building process, dependencies are not resolved again, but extracted from the lockfile, which guarantees the reproducibility of all builds.

 The `sqc/` directory contains the source code of the SQC validation service.